 4. Once you arrive, keep your passport and possessions secure.
 As you would in the UK, be alert and vigilant at all times.
 Some festivals provide a lock-up for important items.

-5. Avoid any involvement with illegal drugs – the penalties are severe and could include the death sentence.
+5. As always - avoid any involvement with illegal drugs.
+The penalties are severe and could include the death sentence.
 Legal systems in foreign countries vary greatly so do not put yourself at risk.

 6. If you are drinking alcohol, know your limits and stay hydrated and protected from the sun to avoid a visit to the medical tent or a trip to the hospital.